IanHo2019/Return_to_Education_AK1991/README.md

 Education, *educ*, is thought to be potentially endogenous:
 * Education might suffer from measurement error.
-* Unobserved ``ability'' might affect the ``mental cost'' of education and labor market productivity.
+* Unobserved "ability" might affect the "mental cost" of education and labor market productivity.
-* Heterogenous returns to education could lead ``high effect'' agents to choose more education.
+* Heterogenous returns to education could lead "high effect" agents to choose more education.

 Quarter of birth, *qob*, is a potential instrument as it is not a choice variable, and may shift educational attainment due to compulsory schooling laws.